littlstar/s3-lambda/README.md

 ## Modifiers
 After setting context, you can chain several other functions that modify the operation.
 Each returns a `Request` object, so they can be chained.
 All of these are optional.
 ### .concurrency(c)
 {Number} Set the request concurrency level (default is `Infinity`).

 ### .transform(f)
 {Function} Sets the transformation function to use when getting objects.
-The function takes the object as an argument, and should return the transformed object.
+This transformer will be called with the raw object that is returned by the [`S3#getObject()`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getObject-property) method in the AWS SDK, and should return the transformed object.
+When a transformer function is provided, objects are not automatically converted to strings, and the `encoding` parameter is ignored.
 **Example:** unzipping compressed S3 files before each operation
 ```javascript
 const zlib = require('zlib')